 - Automated Testing

-It is a fact that 100% of Automation is not possible and thus there will always be some level of manual testing performed.
+It’s a fact that 100% automation is unattainable, and thus, there will always be a requirement for manual testing.

-In Automated Testing, software testing automation tools are used to automate test/test cases.
-The automation tool can record and save your test and it can be re-played as many times as needed without any further human intervention.
+In contrast, Automated Testing utilizes software testing automation tools to automate tests or test cases.
+These tools can document and save tests, which can subsequently be replayed as often as needed without further human intervention.

 #1) White Box Testing:

-In white-box testing, the tester knows the internal structure of the software including the code and can test it against the design and requirements.
-Hence, white box testing is also known as transparent testing.
+In white box testing, the tester has an understanding of the software’s internal structure, including the code, enabling them to test against the design and specifications.
+Hence, white box testing is frequently referred to as transparent testing.

 #2) Black Box Testing: